Yacoby/cs-large-practical/README.md

 Running Tests
 -------------
-If you want to run the tests, ensure that you have first built the application and then run `gnustep-tests`
+From the project root directory run `gnustep-tests`

 Other code